ronf/asyncssh/docs/api.rst

 AsyncSSH has extensive public key and certificate support.

 Supported public key types include DSA, RSA, and ECDSA.
-In addition, Ed25519 keys are supported if the libnacl package and libsodium library are installed.
+In addition, Ed25519 and Ed448 keys are supported if OpenSSL 1.1.1b or later is installed.

 Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys and X.509 certificates for DSA, RSA,